Low Taper Fade Haircut: What It Is & The Best Styles For 2023

 Short curly hair with low taper fade

-By taking the sides a little higher up, the overall shape of this haircut becomes squarer and allows the cropped fringe to really define the style.
+By taking the sides a little higher up, the overall shape of this French crop becomes squarer and allows the cropped fringe to really define the style.
 It’s a look that’s great for guys with wavy and curly hair, which thrives on being ruffled into shape.

 A texturising styling paste or even a lighter cream can be used to style the hair, creating a nice, natural texture that can be reworked easily throughout the day.